-It’s true that everyone has to perform tasks they don’t enjoy at times, but most professionals also work on projects that engage their interest and provide a challenge.
+It’s true that everyone has to perform tasks they don’t enjoy at times.
+But most professionals also work on projects that engage their interest and provide a challenge.
 If you’re constantly stuck performing tasks that you don’t find appealing, you’ll start to find your work stressful.

 What to do: The best way to avoid being saddled with the rubbish jobs is to stay in the competition for interesting projects.
-Make sure your voice is heard, and that you’re putting yourself forward for the things you want to do.
+Make sure your voice is heard.
+And that you’re putting yourself forward for the things you want to do.
 Appeal to management when you believe your skills will be useful in a particular project.
 Step forward and volunteer when job assignments are discussed in meetings.
 If you actively participate in the discussions, you’ll be more likely to get the job.

 Research shows that happy, positive people are often problem solvers.
-If you love to help others in crisis, and are good at offering last minute solutions, you may find you’re the go-to person when there’s a problem at work or if a colleague makes a mistake.
+If you love to help others in crisis and are good at offering last-minute solutions, you may find you’re the go-to person when there’s a problem at work or if a colleague makes a mistake.

-These problems are almost always urgent and arrive at the last minute so you’re forced to set aside your own work to offer help.
+These problems are almost always urgent and arrive at the last minute.
+So you’re forced to set aside your own work to offer help.
 That can prove to be disadvantageous and can compromise your career.

-What to do: Prioritise your own work over others’ even if their situation is more urgent – your boss won’t thank you for doing your colleagues’ jobs instead of your own and in fact, by doing so, you could be jeopardising your own work and career.
+What to do: Prioritise your own work over others’ even if their situation is more urgent.
+Your boss won’t thank you for doing your colleagues’ jobs instead of your own.
+And in fact, by doing so, you could be jeopardising your own work and career.

 If you’re still struggling to say “no,” instead of setting aside what you’re working on immediately, inform your colleague that you’ll wrap up your work as quickly as you can and then help them.
 This keeps your priorities straight and ensures your colleagues value your time and efforts more.

 Nice people don’t say “no” often.
-If you’re taking on projects and accepting tasks even when you have a very tight schedule, it won’t be long before you find yourself giving up most of your free time and even sacrificing weekends.
-Giving work away for free also diminishes the value of your efforts and time, and may have a negative knock-on effect on your salary reviews and pay rises.
+If you’re taking on projects and accepting tasks even when you have a very tight schedule.
+It won’t be long before you find yourself giving up most of your free time and even sacrificing weekends.
+Giving work away for free also diminishes the value of your efforts and time.
+And may have a negative knock-on effect on your salary reviews and pay rises.

 What to do: Be honest: are you being fairly remunerated for what you do?
 If not, you either need to speak to your boss about a pay rise, or look for a new job where your salary is an accurate reflection of your work.
 If you’re sacrificing your free time to help a colleague, you’re certainly not being fairly remunerated for your work.
-Don’t fall into this trap because it will eventually lead to a burnout and cause health problems.
+Don’t fall into this trap because it will eventually lead to burnout and cause health problems.
 If you can’t get the task done during work hours, don’t take it up unless it’s unavoidable.

 People appreciate honesty more than they appreciate nicety.
 If you give your opinions in a polite but firm manner, you’ll be more respected by your friends and colleagues than if keep appeasing people around you, even if you don’t agree with them.
 Unfortunately, ‘too nice’ is often read as ‘completely insincere.’